 LEARN MORE ABOUT THE FIELDWORKS HERE

 The search for new forms of expression and dialogue with the “other”, which may be a plant organism, a fungi, bacteria or another human being, encourages to undertake research on various media and forms of creative expression.
 How can we break the thinking patterns, interact with nature and fight the growing environmental challenges of the current world?
-We are always eager to share our ideas and enage public in presentations and exhibitions.
-We are already inviting you to our next event at the World Bio Markets Congress in Amsterdam.
+We are always eager to share our ideas and engage public in presentations and exhibitions.
+We are already inviting you to our next event at the Plant Biology Europe Congress 2021

 RESEARCH, EDUCATION & EVENTS